Origin and History

 Service during the War

-On July 10 1760, the regiment took part in the Combat of Corbach where it was deployed in the right column under Lieutenant-General Count von Kilmannsegg.
+In February 1760, the regiment took up new quarters in Münster.
+On July 10, it took part in the Combat of Corbach where it was deployed in the right column under Lieutenant-General Count von Kilmannsegg.
+It suffered heavy losses in this battle.
+On September 19, the regiment valiantly fought against a superior French force

-By May 23 1762, the regiment formed part of the main Allied army where it was attached to Colonel von Rhoedern's Brigade.
+By May 23, 1762, the regiment formed part of the main Allied army where it was attached to Colonel von Rhoedern's Brigade.
 On June 24, the regiment took part in the Battle of Wilhelmsthal.
+In October, it was at the siege and capture of Kassel.
+In November, it undertook the siege oz Ziegenhain.

 Troopers were armed with a musket and a sword (brass hilt) and carried a dark brown haversack with a metal canteen on the left hip.